 We at SEO Inc. have seen the “Google Quality Update” on the horizon for a while now.
 We and the rest of the SEO world thought it would release with more fanfare (or at least with plenty of warning as with Mobilegeddon).
-But with the mostly silent release of the Google Quality Update on Tuesday May 19th, Google proves once again that it is perfectly comfortable holding us Search Engine Optimization experts at its mercy.
+But with the primarily silent release of the Google Quality Update on Tuesday, May 19th, Google again proves that it is perfectly comfortable holding us Search Engine Optimization experts at its mercy.

 Search Engine Roundtable’s Barry Schwartz saw a lot of buzz earlier in the month from webmasters reporting changes in their traffic.
 Following up on talk of a possible Panda update, he reached out to Google and got a response: No update, they said.

 Schwartz didn’t rule out the possibility that something had changed, suggesting a “bug,” a “limited update,” or even an update that was not “according to Google’s terminology.”

 Two weeks later, we found out there was an update.
 No, it wasn’t a Panda update.
 But it did release, despite Google’s earlier claims that no update had been released.

 What Google Quality Update Means

 The Google Quality Update, as the folks over at Search Engine Land call it, is confirmed to be a change to Google’s “core ranking algorithm in terms of how it processes quality signals.”